 - app-debugging - inspect the deployed page and read function logs

-- app-development - writing the functions, database, and tests that the pipeline deploys
+- app-development - writing the functions the pipeline deploys